Forensic Meteorologists in Insurance Litigation: Challenging or Supporting Denials; Navigating FRE 702

 Description

-Forensic meteorologists are retained by both insurers and policyholders in investigating and litigating insurance claims involving weather conditions such as rain, hail, wind, ice, hurricanes, flooding, tornadoes, fires, and the like.
+Forensic meteorologists are retained by both insurers and policyholders in investigating and litigating insurance claims involving weather conditions, such as: rain, hail, wind, snow & ice, hurricanes, floods, tornadoes, and lightning strikes.
 Underwriters may also employ them to assess weather risks at a given location.
-The types of claims where weather could be involved include property, agricultural, business interruption, winter storms, auto and truck accidents, wildfire, and aviation, to name a few.
+The types of claims where weather could be involved include business, commercial and residential properties, and auto and truck accidents, to name a few.

 Forensic meteorologists may be needed to opine on whether conditions existed to allow an event, when an event occurred, exactly where it occurred, its severity, and its duration.
 A sequence of interrelated but distinct events may show which event caused the damage.
 Events at various levels of severity may be counted as separate occurrences subject to separate deductibles.
 The same type of event and progressive damage over time may be covered by different policies.
 The official end of some weather events imposes duties on policyholders, which if not undertaken could affect coverage.